rubbish-and-world/NJUPT_DME/README.md

 ## Experiment 1

-> use Truth-table to get the Prime Disjunctive normal formula and Prime Conjunctive normal formula
+> use Truth-table to get the Prime Disjunctive normal formula and Prime Conjunctive normal formula.

 ##### ToDo
 - [x] ~~a c++ version~~

+## Experiment 2

+> judge if a relation is reflexive, antireflexive, symmetric, antisymmetric or transitive.
+*There may not be a c++ version*